belle2/basf2/tracking/doc/specials.rst

 1) The first group consists of tracks passing mother track preselection, and the assigned filter is 7;
 2) The second group consists of tracks passing daughter track preselection, and the assigned filter is 8;
-3) The third group includes all tracks that have not passed previous criteria, and the filter assigned to them is 9.
+3) The third group includes all tracks that have not passed the previous criteria, and the filter assigned to them is 9.

 The same as in the case of a track pair, the track to be split is required to have no VXD hits at its end (the efficiency loss due to this requirement is negligible).